zeta1999/korali/docs/manual/using/install.rst

      ./install --jobs=8

-  If you are missing prerequsites, you can ask Korali to install them automatically.
-E.g.,
+  If you are missing any prerequsites, you can ask Korali to install them automatically via:

   .. code-block:: bash